MRose90/Newton-Flix/README.md

 To run this application, if nodeJS is installed, simply navigate via command line to the directory where the files are located, run `npm install` and `npm start`.

+Now that the application is running, navigate to http://localhost:9003.
+If your computer has no internet connection, the search button will not appear due to the inability to load some javascript files from the internet.

 ## Running The Tests
 Navigate via command line to the root folder.
 Run `npm test`.
 If the server is not running, the tests will fail, but they will still execute.